Scientific journals these days are overflowing with ground-breaking research on the lymphatic system.

 At LifeSpa.com, my goal is to bring you this new science now, and not wait ten years to integrate this knowledge into our healthcare system.
 Science alone, in my opinion is not reliable enough, unless it is backed by clinical experience or time-tested wisdom.
-At LifeSpa, I write weekly about time-tested traditional practices that are also backed by science.
+I write weekly about time-tested traditional practices that have modern science to back them up.

-Many of my articles have listed seasonal foods for supporting lymphatic health, like this one, “Eat Red: Lymph Cleansing Foods,” but in this article, I am suggesting a 1-3 month, 6-step herbal plan to decongest the lymph.
+Many of my articles have listed seasonal foods for supporting lymphatic health, like this one, “Eat Red: Lymph Cleansing Foods,”.
+This article provides a 1-3 month, 6-step herbal plan to de-congest and cleanse the lymphatic system.

-According to Ayurveda, the lymphatic system is the very first system of the body evaluated for most any condition.
-In a toxic world with digestive strength for most folks in decline, the lymph system (the body’s drainage system) can easily get congested.
-This concern regularly goes unnoticed and untreated for most folks.
-I have found that lymph-cleansing can be the missing piece of the healthcare puzzle for many.
+Ayurveda evaluates the lymphatic system first when addressing nearly every condition.
+In a toxic world with digestive strength for most folks in decline, the lymphatic system (the body’s drainage system) can easily get congested.
+This concern regularly goes unnoticed and untreated.
+In my practice, I have found maintaining and cleansing the lymphatic system can be the missing piece of the health puzzle for many.

 6-Step Lymph Detox Plan